LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W01-D2-BasicHtmlElements.md

 - strong (bold): `<strong>some text</strong>`
 - emphasis (italics): `<emphasis>some text</emphasis>`
 - image: `<img alt="description" src="photo.jpg">`

+  Put the image file in the same folder with the html file.
 - Link: `<a href="http://lanecc.edu">Lane Community College</a>`
 - Ordered list: